Mass shootings and violence leave dead and injured across the US this weekend

 Three victims were injured by glass shards caused by “errant gunfire,” Scott said, with none of the injuries considered to be life-threatening.

 Two girls, ages 10 and 16, were struck by one of the two vehicles while walking their bicycles across the street.
-The younger girl was injured and transported to a hospital with non-life-threatening injuries while the older girl was not injured, Scott said.
+The younger girl was injured and transported to a hospital with non-life-threatening injuries while the older girl was not injured.

-“It appears that this was an isolated incident and these individuals were targeting each other.
-We don’t believe this was random at all," he said.

 PHILADELPHIA